Getting Started with IHSN

-What is the Indiana Health Services Network (IHSN)?
+What is the Indiana Aging Services Network (IHSN)?

-Members of LeadingAge Indiana have created a separate organization, (IHSN), whose mission will be to maximize the health and well-being of seniors in its member communities through innovative, cost-effective care management practices and quality improvement activities through contracting relationships with health plans and health delivery systems so LeadingAge Indiana Network members can better serve Medicare and Medicaid enrollees.
-IHSN will be governed by a board elected by its members and is only available to full dues-paying LeadingAge Indiana members.
+Members of LeadingAge Indiana have created a separate organization, IHSN, whose mission will be to maximize the health and well-being of seniors in its member communities through innovative, cost-effective care management practices and quality improvement activities through contracting relationships with health plans and health delivery systems so LeadingAge Indiana Network members can better serve Medicare and Medicaid enrollees.
+IHASN will be governed by a board elected by its members and is only available to full dues-paying LeadingAge Indiana members.

 Why do I need to work with health plans?

-Skilled nursing facilities and other post-acute housing and service providers need to work more closely with health plans for the following reasons:
+Skilled nursing facilities and other post-acute service and housing providers need to work more closely with health plans for the following reasons:

-- Over 33.4 % of seniors in Indiana select a health plan that offers a Medicare Advantage product that includes coverage for skilled nursing home care (SNF-A benefits) as well as home care and other services your organization may provide.
-This Medicare Advantage product will likely grow in the years ahead.
+25% of seniors in Illinois select a health plan that offers a Medicare Advantage product that includes coverage for skilled nursing home care (SNF-A benefits) as well as home care and other services your organization may provide.
+This number is growing and will likely continue to grow in the years ahead.
 It is important to have contracts under multiple plans so that you can serve these patients across your care continuum.

 What are the benefits of joining IHSN?

 Joining IHSN will provide greater leverage in negotiating higher rates and other payment arrangements, such as pay for performance plans, with health plans.
 Stand alone facilities have less ability to negotiate and influence these rates and plans.

 The Network will provide educational and other resources to help your facility staff better understand how to maximize the payment components of the contracts, and to learn from other members regarding adoption of best practices and improving performance metrics.

 The Network will provide opportunities to apply for other types of innovative funding offered via the Centers for Medicare and Medicaid Innovation (CMMI), the state and other private grant opportunities.